Engee documentation

 Privacy

-Accessible only to developer
+Available only to the developer

-Full public access or restricted accessibility
+Full public access or limited availability

-Requires synchronisation with remote repository
+Synchronization with the remote repository is required